-- Add 2 large yellow onions, skins removed and quartered, 6 large celery stalks, 6 large carrots, peeled and cut in large chunks, and 1 1/2 pounds small red new potatoes to the bottom of the crockpot.
+- Add 2 large yellow onions, skins removed and quartered, 6 large celery stalks, 6 large carrots, peeled and cut in large chunks, and 1 ½ pounds of small red new potatoes to the bottom of the crockpot.

 - Pour the beef liquid over the vegetables and place the roast on top.